 Are Emails From “account-security-noreply@accountprotection.microsoft.com” Safe?

-The Microsoft Account Team sends valid email notifications via account-security-noreply@accountprotection.microsoft.com.
+The Microsoft Account team sends valid email notifications via account-security-noreply@accountprotection.microsoft.com.
 Apart from it, other notifications are considered doubtful.
 The link indicated in the notification email directs you to the right landing page.

-How to Identify a Fraudulent Email Notification
+How to Identify a Fraudulent Email Notification That’s Not from Microsoft?

 Companies such as Microsoft send email notifications to their users for different reasons.
 It is not unusual for a person to receive an email message.
 The drawback of it, however, is that cyberattackers are using such a process to identify themselves as part of Microsoft and send you a scam email.